Directly Estimating Mixed-State Entanglement with Bell Measurement Assistance

-\emph{Introduction---} Characterization and quantification of entanglement is one of the core topics in the field and is challenging in general \cite{Horodecki2009entanglement,GUHNE2009detection,Friis2019Reviews}.
-A widely employed entanglement measure is the negativity $\mathcal{N}= \sum_{\lambda <0}|\lambda|$ \cite{Vidal2002measure,Plenio2005Negativity}, with $\lambda$ the eigenvalues of $\rho^{T_B}_{AB}$, which is by the partial transpose (PT) operation $T_B$ on the joint density matrix.
+\textit{Introduction---} Characterization and quantification of entanglement is one of the core topics in the field and is challenging in general \cite{Horodecki2009entanglement,GUHNE2009detection,Friis2019Reviews}.
+Methods like entanglement witness \cite{chruscinski2014entanglement, liu2022fundamental} need the prior knowledge of the state form, and full tomography not only needs extensive resources but also may become biased for the later calculation of the entanglement \cite{silva2017investigating}.
+Moreover, both of them are not suited for the few-shot scenario.
+One widely employed entanglement measure without the prior knowledge is the negativity $\mathcal{N}= \sum_{\lambda <0}|\lambda|$ \cite{Vidal2002measure,Plenio2005Negativity}, with $\lambda$ the eigenvalues of $\rho^{T_B}_{AB}$, which is by the partial transpose (PT) operation $T_B$ on the joint density matrix.
 Such entanglement measures are highly nonlinear and complex \cite{Horodecki2009entanglement,bengtsson2017geometry}, and thus cannot be directly evaluated.
+Thus, here we aim to build up an unbiased estimator to quantify entanglement negativity, which can be directly read-out from the collected data, even in a few-shot scenario.